Top 5: Best mirrorless cameras for shooting video

 But how to decide which camera to buy?

+A few here (especially the Panasonic GH6, Sony a7S III and Blackmagic) will give you even more runway, and can be used to produce commercials, music videos, fashion films, and even full-length features.

-So, with that, here’s 5 outstanding mirror cameras you should consider for shooting video.
+So, with that, here’s 5 outstanding mirror cameras you should consider for your next video project.

 (in no particular order)